 2019 – ongoing

-Today Bessarabia is home to 300,000 Bulgarians.
-The population however is melting at a rapid pace.
+Today, between 250,000 and 300,000 people identify as Bulgarians in Moldova and Ukraine, but the population rapidly decreases due to economic challenges and the war in Ukraine.
 The post-Soviet shock is still being felt in this economically neglected region, and people are again migrating in search of a livelihood in larger cities or abroad.
 Those who remain take pride in their ability to preserve the traditions of their ancestors and feel a special connection to their homeland.

 Mihaela Aroyo